 Your check has been referred to the police for further investigation because your name and date of birth may be the same or similar to the personal details of someone who has a criminal history in the Australian Criminal Intelligence Commission national database.
-Approximately 34% of all National Police Checks are referred for further investigation.
+The terminology of referred used by the ACIC means there has been a delay in your National Police Check with approximately 34% of all National Police Checks being delayed for further investigation.

-16. How long will my check be 'referred' for?
+16. How long will my check be 'delayed' for?

-Unfortunately there is no exact time frame if your check is referred for manual checking as each individual case differs.
-Checks that have been referred generally take between 1–15 business days, depending on the reason it was referred and the current workload of the police department.
+Unfortunately there is no exact time frame if your check is delayed for manual checking as each individual case differs.
+Checks that have been delayed generally take between 1–15 business days, depending on the reason it was delayed and the current workload of the police department.

-As all NPCS Accredited Agencies use the same system to obtain Police Checks, a referred check occurs irrespective of who you ordered through.
-If your CVCheck check has been referred it would have also been referred had you ordered elsewhere.
+As all NPCS Accredited Agencies use the same system to obtain Police Checks, a delayed check occurs irrespective of who you ordered through.
+If your CVCheck check has been delayed it would have also been delayed had you ordered elsewhere.

-ACIC have advised all Accredited Agencies (including CVCheck) that all checks referred for further enquiry cannot be escalated until 20 business days after submission.
+ACIC have advised all Accredited Agencies (including CVCheck) that all checks delayed for further enquiry cannot be escalated until 20 business days after submission.